-By using mathematical games to teach children about trial and error and how to overcome any obstacles they face, we are setting them up to succeed not only in their academic career but in later life.
+By using mathematical games to teach children about trial and error and how to overcome any obstacles they face, we are setting them up to succeed not only in their academic careers but in later life.

 Maths websites such as My Maths are becoming ever more popular for homework assignments.
 Just changing the medium from paper to screen can turn homework into interactive maths games from KS1 maths help to GCSE maths revision.

-For grown-ups, it's easy to rhyme off the application of maths problem-solving in day-to-day life.
-Thanks to a good knowledge of maths, we can make sense of statistics, understand the content of scientific articles and take something away from the infographics we see in the newspapers.
+By gaining a good knowledge of maths, we can make sense of statistics, understand the content of scientific articles and take something away from the infographics we see in the newspapers.

 Everyday maths in real life is used for: